Ganymede0/ansible_peertube_core/README.md

 - Redis
 - A valid TLS certificate

-This role installs PeerTube and configures required services, assuming that all dependencies are already correctly installed.
+This role installs PeerTube and configures required services (including Nginx and PostgreSQL), assuming that all dependencies are already correctly installed.

 Currently, it works only with **Debian 11 (bullseye)**.

 # Variables

+## Version of PeerTube

+The version of PeerTube that this role will install is defined in `vars/main.yml`.
+It is currently **5.2.0**.
+This variable is not meant to be edited, since it is the only supported version.

 ## Mandatory variables